1 - Application Types: Diffrent classes of websites for difference uses

 Creating custom applications may seem like a daunting task, but it doesn’t have to be.
 There are many tools and platforms available that make application development accessible to non-technical users.
 For example, low-code platforms allow you to create custom applications without writing any code.
 These platforms provide drag-and-drop interfaces and pre-built components, making it easy to create applications quickly and easily.

 You don’t have to stand alone, many business provide services to support your application.
 Just how they would as a widget on a web page, a service can be invoked from any application.
+Using pre-built components and services is an excellent way to quickly integrate powerful functionality into your projects.
+Often, these solutions are freely available, allowing you to simply copy and paste them into your codebase.
+This approach enables you to focus on what truly matters for your project, saving time and effort while maintaining high-quality standards.

 The number of these services are far too numerous to list, just google whatever you desire.
 For example: printing cards API.
 Another option may be.
 Example: printing SaaS.